 Question: Why does your app need access to orders older than 60 days?

-The Order history will provide an automated connection to the API so we can get historical data to our analysts and business teams to undertake operational and performance analysis.
+The Order history will provide an automated connection to the API so we can get historical data to our analysts and business teams to undertake operational and performance analyses.
 This includes month over month, year over year sales, and profit reports.
 It supports financial auditing and cross-referencing data from internal systems (i.e., warehouses, vendors...) to reconcile profitability, breakage, and forecasting.
 As a result, having complete and accurate order history is necessary for our business to undertake comprehensive operations, performance, and financial analysis.